ANS-Awards

 Orla Randles, Award winner at Sheffield University, wrote on “Refocussing the lens of Orientalism”.

 The 2012 winners are Joel Baker from Sheffield University and David Blackler from University College London.
 The essay of one other entrant was considered to merit an award as being “Highly Commended”.
-The essays (PDF) from each of these three individuals can be viewed by clicking the download link.

 Joel Baker, Award winner at Sheffield University, wrote on : “Friendship, Politics and Belonging to a Colonised Home in Hella Haasse’s Oeroeg.